-These Five Ingredient No Bake Energy Bites are easy and such a perfect snack!
-These keep everyone feeling full between meal.
+These Energy Bites are easy and such a perfect snack!
+Made with only five ingredients and no baking required, these help keep everyone feeling full between meal.

 Love these peanut butter energy balls, but want a spin?
 Make my Chocolate Energy Bites.
 Both are easy to make and even easier to eat.